parkjr0628/data_reduction_alg_for_TDA/README.md

 # Effective Data Reduction Algorithm for Topological Data Analysis

-This is the code used in
+This is the partial code used in

 'Effective Data Reduction Algorithm for Topological Data Analysis'